 - Be at least 16 years old

-- Complete the required application, orientation and training
+- Complete the required application, orientation session, and training program

-- Commit to a minimum of two shifts per month for at least 6 months
+- Commit to a minimum of two shifts per month for at least six months

-- Be able to follow directions precisely and work independently
+- Be able to follow directions and work independently

-- Be in good physical shape—able to lift 25 pounds, walk, stoop, reach overhead and traverse uneven surfaces.
+- Be in good physical shape—able to lift 25 pounds, walk, bend, and reach overhead

 Please be aware that the Zoo Crew application process can take several weeks, and volunteer orientation only occurs every 3 months.
 You will be contacted about your status once your application has been processed.